fahmi1597/TryHackMe-notes/README.md

 # TryHackMe Notes

-This repository contains my documentation or notes for TryHackMe rooms (labs, ctf, networks)
+This repository contains my documentation and notes for TryHackMe rooms.

 ### What is TryHackMe?